swiftlang/swift-evolution/proposals/NNNN-advanced-observation-tracking.md

 Note: `ObservationTracking.Options` is a near miss of `OptionSet`; since its internals are a private detail, `SetAlgebra` was chosen instead.
 Altering this would potentially expose implementation details that may not be ABI stable or sustainable for API design.

 When an observation closure is invoked there are four potential events that can occur: a `.willSet` or `.didSet` when a property is changed, an `.initial` when the continuous events are setup, or a `.deinit` when an `@Observable` type is deallocated.
+These are derived by the existing language level property observers and behaviors around observation.

 Beyond the kind of event, the event can also be matched to a given known key path.
 This allows for detecting which property changed without violating the access control of types.